 For those of you who might not be familiar with Metaxa, this dark amber spirit is known as Greece’s answer to French cognac or brandy, but it really is in a class all its own.
-With a combination of Muscat wines from the island of Samos, aged wine distillates and botanicals found throughout the Mediterranean, Metaxa truly cannot be compared to any other spirit.
+With a combination of aged Muscat wines from the island of Samos in the Aegean Islands, aged white wine distillates and botanicals found throughout the Mediterranean, Metaxa truly cannot be compared to any other spirit.

 The legend has it that Spyros Metaxa, born in 1848 to rich Greek parents in the rag trade, travelled near and far representing the family business.
 After years of drinking different spirits and wines all around the world, Spyros made it his life’s work to create his own that could rival the best.
 In 1888, as it proudly states on the bottle, Metaxa was born and has remained popular ever since.

-Metaxa comes in many star-rated expressions – 5 star, 7 star, and 12 star.
+Metaxa comes in many star-rated expressions .
+There is Metaxa 5 star, Metaxa 7 star, and Metaxa 12 star.
 Like whisky, the number indicates that the youngest spirit in the bottle is 12 years old.
-There can be older spirits as well, but 12 is the youngest here, making it the grand-daddy of the Metaxa collection.
+There can be older spirits as well, but 12 is the youngest here, making it the grand-daddy of the house of Metaxa.

 On the nose, you can immediately smell the roses that are one of the botanicals included.
 As a lover of dried apricots and figs, I am sent into bliss by my first sip.
 You are definitely reminded that it’s 40%ABV, but the finish is smooth and ends with a nod to the citrus family.

 The combination of aromatic Muscat wines and Mediterranean botanicals aged in oak barrels makes for a blend of brandy that tastes like honey and rose petals!

 - Color: Deep copper like Baklava in a bottle

 - Nose: Honey, almonds